PeepTheMoon/pokedex-2/src/questions.md

+Quetsions:

 PokemonItem page only renders a type when I specify type_1 or type_2

-I tried to do my name or type search and it broke!
-I modeled it after the attack or defense and I'm not sure what I'm overlooking.
-Now nothing renders
+To do:

 color cording based on type?
+use a classname and try this in css.

 move searchbar code into it's own component with handleChange and this.props.handleChange

 in render, put a loading spinner

+Set up one more test